-This research, the first in a series of ACEEE reports on the topic, is part of ACEEE’s Industrial Decarbonization Initiative.
+This research, the first in a series of ACEEE reports on the topic, is part of ACEEE’s Decarbonize Industry Initiative.
 For more than a year, we have led a coalition to lay the groundwork for decarbonization (or carbon removal) by convening NGOs, labor, and industry stakeholders.
 We have identified priorities for policymakers, including longer-term research, development, and demonstration (RD&D) work and shorter-term stimulus measures, such as teams of experts to do energy audits of the 500 largest U.S. industrial facilities.

 “We simply cannot fight climate change without reducing industrial emissions.
 That is why we are so committed to this issue,” says Neal Elliott, report co-author and ACEEE’s senior director of research.
 “Industry is a very complex sector of the U.S. economy, and its decarbonization will be challenging and complex as a result.
 But energy efficiency offers a clear path forward, and at the same time, it can also boost U.S. competitiveness, reduce costs, and create jobs."